Movement Medicine Teachers Worldwide link

 When we decided that, due to my father’s frailty, it was not right that I go to the Amazon in the beginning of this year several unexpected doors opened.

-One was the experience of writing my “Amazon Blog”.
-If you want to know more about the context of our commitment to the Amazon as expressed through the Long Dance, these blogs are a good place to start.
+One was the experience of writing the Amazon Blog (see categories).
+If you want to know more about the context of our commitment to the Amazon as expressed through the Long Dance, want to learn more about the work of the Pachamama Alliance, or simply want to revel in a deeply felt adventure, these blogs are a good resource.

 When Sasha, one of our Ukrainian guests told me that she felt as if I was taking her by the hand and leading her through the story, opening it for her so that she could feel it, not only in her heart but in her body, I knew I must be doing something right.
 I’d felt myself in the word-forge trying to find the right words.
 Sasha’s message arrived early on my writing of that blog series, and gave me a hope that i might be able to do so.
 And that was through google-translate.
 Thank you Sasha (and auto translate!).